Last Updated on

 So in summary I’d say if you only have Kubernetes to worry about then give Linkerd a miss.
 If you have Linkerd already in other areas and need to connect services on your Kubernetes cluster to them then it may be a valid option.

 Linkerd2 is a total rewrite of Linkerd in Golang and Rust specifically for Kubernetes.
 Unfortunately, as with every rewrite, you start back at the beginning again from a feature and stability perspective.
-Although I’m sure there are more than a few lessons learned that can be carried forward.
+Although I’m sure there are more than a few lessons learned.

 Moving to Rust for the data plane proxy sidecars should help mitigate some of the bugs and should also solve the memory issues.
 It also supports all of the major protocols now which is a big step forward.